Assistance programs Forsyth County and Winston Salem North Carolina.

-Find information on charity organizations, churches or government assistance that provide financial help to low income families.
-The grants or loans in Forsyth County can help pay a mortgage, back rent, electric bill or even a security deposit.
+Find information on charity organizations, churches or government assistance programs that provide financial help to low income families.
+The grants or loans in Forsyth County can help pay a mortgage, back rent, electric or utility bill or even a security deposit.
 There may be financial assistance for people who are near or at the point of utility cutoff or facing eviction from their homes.
-Other forms of financial aid can also be offered that will ensure people become self-sufficient over the long term.
+Other forms of support can be offered that will ensure people become self-sufficient over the long term.

 People who are faced with having their utility service turned off, or who may be evicted can turn to Sunnyside and Crisis Control Ministry for assistance.
 The non-profit charity organization provides grants, counseling, financial help, and referrals to other resources to people who are at or near the point of utility cutoff and eviction from their homes.

 Most of the people seeking aid are doing so for the first time.
 Most applicants to the program were making their first request for assistance from the organization, and many of them were recently unemployed.
 Requests for assistance for paying electric bills is up and assistance for gas and fuel bills are always common.
 There is also a need for food and medical care.
 The number of people requesting rent help is also very high..

 One thing to note and be aware of is that Duke Energy can take up to three months before deciding to cut off a customer's utility services, so people have time to get assistance.
 Sunnyside can provide financial help at a maximum of once every six months, and the amount of money that they will typically provide is equivalent to the amount that is needed to prevent cutoff or eviction.